separateurCreated with Sketch.

 Truly one of the best books ever written, all ages can enjoy reading Little Women again and again, finding food for the soul as well as the mind with Alcott’s uplifting and faith-building message.

-One of the most beloved books in our house, this is a “comfort read” for my kids as they listen to the audiobook at least once a year.
+One of the most beloved books in our house, this is a “comfort read” for my kids, who listen to the audiobook at least once a year.

 Another incredibly moving Christmas scene comes when little Sara Crewe, orphaned and heartbroken, is shocked to find a beautiful Christmas feast and luxurious gifts in her humble attic bedroom.